Are you thinking of hiring a virtual assistant from the Philippines?

-Keep in mind, their ratings do not indicate how successful they are at their work, it indicates their confidence level.
+Keep in mind their ratings do not indicate how successful they are at their work.
+It shows their confidence level.

 “Can send me three examples of your best work?”

 Their portfolio reveals their true potential.
-You can also see whether they would be able to maintain your expected standards.
+You can also see whether the candidate would be able to maintain your expected standards.

 3. Teamwork Questions

 How experienced is the candidate at working in a team and in interacting with people?
 How well will they able to handle these situations?

 Ask them the following:

 “Have you ever proactively addressed a client’s need?
 If so, how did you manage the situation.”

 Their answer highlights their diligence at work.
 A positive response ensures that your virtual assistant will be able to help you and your clients in periods of crisis.

 “How do you manage relationships with difficult team members?”